Tutorial

 Key takeaway: /doctor is your first reflex when something is not working - it diagnoses and proposes the solution.

-How to use /context to load files? (~2 min)
+How to direct Claude Code to the right files? (~2 min)

-To master advanced context loading mechanisms, the dedicated context management tutorial shows you how to optimize the 200,000-token window.
+To master advanced context management mechanisms, the dedicated context management tutorial shows you how to optimize the 200,000-token window.

-Verification: after /context, ask Claude Code "What files do you have in context?" to confirm the loading.
+Verification: ask Claude Code "What files have you read?" to confirm it accessed the right files.

 How to combine slash commands for an efficient workflow? (~3 min)